spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/identifiers.md

 ## Custom / Additional Identifiers

-But, in some cases you may want to customize your identifiers or add additional ones.
+In some cases you may want to customize your identifiers or add additional ones.

 While you can manage identities using the Kubernetes Custom Resources via https://github.com/spiffe/spire-controller-manager?tab=readme-ov-file#custom-resources directly we do not recommend doing that as it takes care to not misconfigure.